billgdaugherty5/billgdaugherty5/README.md

 ## About Me:

 My name is William.
-I have 7+ years of expereience in the field of data.
+I'm a data engineer with 7+ years of experience currently working as an consultant at [Analytics8](https://www.analytics8.com/).

+#### Language & Tools:

 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="100%">